-The firms will be selected based on the firms proposal for drilling projects throughout the state and the Evaluation Factors as shown on page eleven (11).
-EACH FIRM IS TO COMPLETE THE ATTACHED EVALUATION FACTORS FORM AND IT IS TO BE INCLUDED IN THE FIRMS PROPOSAL.
-FAILURE TO INCLUDE THE FORM IN THE PROPOSAL WILL RESULT IN THE DISQUILIFICATION OF THE FIRM AND THE FIRM WILL NOT BE CONSIDERED FOR A GEOTECHNICAL DRILLING SERVICES CONTRACT.
+The firms will be selected based on the firms for drilling projects throughout the state and the Evaluation Factors as shown on page nine (9).
+EACH FIRM IS TO COMPLETE THE

+ATTACHED EVALUATION FACTORS FORM AND IT IS TO BE INCLUDED IN THE FIRMS PROPOSAL.
+FAILURE TO INCLUDE THE FORM IN THE PROPOSAL WILL RESULT IN THE DISQUALIFICATION OF THE FIRM AND THE FIRM WILL NOT BE CONSIDERED FOR A GEOTECHNICAL DRILLING SERVICES CONTRACT.
 The Firm will need to document past performance in the proposal.
-The link for the Evaluation factors form to be filled out by each Firm is LOCATED ON PAGE (11).
+The link for the Evaluation factors form to be filled out by each Firm is LOCATED ON PAGE NINE (9).

 Once the four (4) firms have been chosen, they will be ranked in consecutive order (1-4) by being placed in a pool, randomly drawn and listed in consecutive order (1-4).
 This order will determine the numerical order in which projects will be offered to firms on a rotating basis regardless of the region.
+The Geotechnical Branch reserves the right to group multiple projects together as one offering if it is advantageous to the KYTC.
 Firms will not be offered an additional project until the remaining firms on the list have been offered a project.
-If a firm turns down a project, it will be offered to the next firm in consecutive order and so on until the project is accepted.
+If a firm turns down a project, it will be offered to the next firm in consecutive order and so on and until the project is accepted.
 If a firm declines a project or does not respond to an invitation to perform services for a project within 2 workdays, from the date the Department offers a project, then documentation shall be placed in the project files noting the project was declined and the next firm in the list shall be offered the project, etc. Firms will not be penalized for not accepting a project, regardless of reason.
-The four (4) firms will be notified and asked to submit the CURRENT Average Audited Wage Rates, (including overhead and 15% profit) for their Driller and Helper.
-The current \$0.58 Mileage rate for a 4X4 Pickup truck as specified in the KYTC direct cost allowable rate policy dated 9-29-09 applies in order to determine unit prices.
+The four (4) firms will be notified and asked to submit the Current Average Audited Wage Rates, (including overhead and 15% profit) for their Driller and Helper.
+The current \$0.60 Mileage rate for a 4X4 Pickup truck as specified in the KYTC direct cost allowable rate policy dated September 24, 2013 applies in order to determine unit prices.
 KYTC Published Rates have been set for some items and Production Rates have been set for each region.
-The link to the rates sheet is LOCATED ON PAGE (11).
+The link to the rates sheet is LOCATED ON PAGE NINE (9).